 All EGF reagents are produced in house and quality controlled, including 12 EGF Antibody, 13 EGF Gene, 4 EGF Lysate, 11 EGF Protein, 2 EGF qPCR.
 All EGF reagents are ready to use.

-Recombinant EGF proteins are expressed by Yeast, HEK293 Cells, E. coli with fusion tags as Native, N-cleavage, N-human IgG1-Fc, N-His, C-His.
+Recombinant EGF proteins are expressed by HEK293 Cells, E. coli, Yeast with fusion tags as N-cleavage, Native, N-His, N-human IgG1-Fc, C-His.

-EGFantibodies are validated with different applications, which are WB, ELISA, IHC-P, Neutralization.
+EGFantibodies are validated with different applications, which are ELISA, IHC-P, Neutralization, WB.

 EGFcDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each EGF of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.